sveinpg/build-your-own-react/README.md

 }
 ```

-2. If it is a primitive (`number` or `string`), create a new DOM-node and return it.
+4. If it is a primitive (`number` or `string`), create a new DOM-node and return it.

 :bulb: Primitives are always leaf-nodes and does not have children.

-:bulb: [createTextNode](https://developer.mozilla.org/en-US/docs/Web/API/Document/createTextNode) is perfect for
-representing primitive types in the DOM.

-3. If it's not a primitive, then do the logic we implemented in the previous tasks.
+5. If it's not a primitive, then do the logic we implemented in the previous tasks.

 :running: You know what to do: `npm run test4`